WayneLambert/portfolio/README.md

 # Portfolio Project

 This site is hosted at <https://waynelambert.dev> and illustrates the use of Django apps to showcase Django, Python and other programming and web framework skills and technologies.
-It is intended to be a desktop site and is not fully optimised for the mobile experience.

 The blog is not intended to be a fully blown production product, therefore some typical blog features have been purposefully omitted.
 For example, comments and tags are additional features that could be developed for the blog.